 i.
 After the posting of your BYU - Idaho degree, which is usually two to three weeks following graduation.

 d.
 How do I apply to be certified?

 i.
-Please go to the Field Services office certification webpage: http://www.byui.edu/field-services/certification-in-idaho.
-Click on the "Certification Powerpoint Presentation" and watch the PowerPoint.
-It will give you all the information that is needed.
+Please go to the Field Services Office Certification webpage: http://www.byui.edu/field-services/certification-in-idaho.
+Click on the "Certification PowerPoint Presentation" and watch the PowerPoint.
+It will give you the information you need.

 This form may be obtained by submitting a request from the Field Services web site: http://www.byui.edu/field-services/certification-in-idaho.
 Click on "Institutional Recommendation (B-2)" to request your recommendation after graduation.
 Please do not bring in a copy of the B-2 form for our office to fill out; we will not accept it.
 Your degree must be posted before requesting the institutional recommendation.
 You will receive two copies of the completed B-2: one is for your personal record, and the other is to be sent to the State of Idaho.
 Save a copy of your completed B-2 for your reference.

 f.
 How do I send a form to get certified for a different state?

 i.
 Students are responsible to research the requirements for the state they wish to be certified in.
 If your state requires a different form that needs to be filled out by BYU-Idaho's education certification officer, Sister Frongner, please email it to email@example.com.

 g.
 What if I am student teaching and am applying for jobs in other states but I am not certified, who do I contact?